mzball-dt/dynatrace-pwsh/README.md

 ### get-tenantDashboards.ps1
 For auditing or reporting of who has created/shared dashboards in a given Dynatrace Tenant

+Use case:
+- Reviewing users that have created Dashboards
+- Reviewing the sharing of dashboards
+- Accessing user dashboards to support configuration

 ### get-tenantHostGroupDetail.ps1
 For reporting on all hosts in an environment, particularly for HU consumption by HostGroup